-Do your learners sometimes find it hard to relate to your class topics or progress in their tasks?
-Perhaps it’s time to tap into their unique personalities, interests, and skills.
-A powerful way to do this is by personalizing lessons, which gives you a chance to not only facilitate your students’ learning but also spark their enthusiasm for the English language.
-If you’re clueless about creating custom courses, don’t worry!
-We’ve got handy tips for you on how to personalize your English lessons for any type of learner.
+Do your learners sometimes find it hard to relate to your class topics or make progress on their tasks?
+If so, you can tap into their unique personalities, interests, and skills to make them more engaged.
+Personalizing lessons gives you a chance not only to facilitate your students’ learning but also to spark their enthusiasm for the English language.
+If you feel clueless about creating custom courses, don’t worry!
+We’ve put together handy tips on how to personalize your English lessons for any type of learner.

 What is personalized learning in the ESL/EFL classroom?

-Students have a myriad of ways to learn, but if they feel more connected to what they’re studying, mastering a skill becomes easier.
-This is the concept behind personalized learning, wherein learners’ interests, needs, strengths, and motivations are taken into account when planning the best instruction for them.
-Instead of using a one-size-fits-all approach, a teacher can choose the best tools and techniques to give a student (or in some cases, a group of students) the best learning experience.
+Students learn in a myriad of ways, but when they feel more connected to what they study, they can master skills more easily.
+Personalized learning asks teachers to consider learners’ interests, needs, strengths, and motivations when planning instruction.
+Instead of using a one-size-fits-all approach, a teacher selects tools and techniques that give a student – or, in some cases, a group of students – the best learning experience.

-When teaching the English language, personalizing classes is possible in many different ways, from selecting the most engaging topics to tailoring your grammar worksheets.
-Oftentimes, these individualized ESL courses are preferred by students with specific goals.
-Some of them may have also taken classes with a group before but would like to try out methods more suited to their own learning style.
+When you teach the English language, you can personalize classes in many ways, from selecting the most engaging topics to tailoring your grammar worksheets.
+Students with specific goals often prefer these individualized ESL courses.
+Some students who have taken group classes before may want to try methods that suit their own learning style more closely.

 Nowadays, English teachers can also choose a niche or specialize in teaching a particular subject, such as Business English, IELTS preparation, or English pronunciation.
-Although these are customized courses in nature, teachers can even develop them further to adapt to their students’ needs.
-When teaching Business English, for example, students can practice situations that they might find themselves in at their jobs, like having a marketing meeting or negotiating with corporate clients.
+Although these courses are customized by nature, teachers can still develop them further to meet students’ needs.
+When teaching Business English, for example, students can practice situations they may encounter on the job, like leading a marketing meeting or negotiating with corporate clients.

 Why is personalized learning important?

-You may be surprised just how much customizing your classes can positively impact your students!
-Here are the top benefits of personalizing your ESL lessons.
+You may be surprised by how much customizing your classes can positively impact your students.
+The following points highlight key benefits of personalizing your ESL lessons.

 You can build rapport with your learners

-Even if you’re simply showing videos about your student’s favorite football team, they can easily see that you care about their personal interests and that you want to create a genuine connection with them.
-This is key to establishing a good relationship with your student, which, in turn, can make them feel more comfortable in class and less hesitant to share their experiences and thoughts with you.
+When you show a video about your student’s favorite football team, you demonstrate that you care about their interests and want to connect with them personally.
+This effort helps you establish a strong relationship, which can make students feel more comfortable in class and less hesitant to share experiences and opinions.

 Get tips for building rapport when teaching English online.